Quantum Cohomology

 Output format:

-The output type is Dict{CurveClass_type, Array{Any, 3}}.
-If ans denotes the returned object, then ans[beta][i, j, k] is the the $q^\beta$-coefficient of $PD(v_i) \ast PD(v_j)$ localized at $v_k$, where $v_i, v_j, v_k$ represent the fixed points with indices $i,j,k$, respectively, and $PD$ represents the Poincaré dual.
+The output type is a Julia dictionary of type Dict{CurveClass_type, Array{Any, 3}}.
+For each curve class $\beta$, the corresponding value is a 3-dimensional array of type Array{Any, 3}.
+If ans denotes this dictionary, then ans[beta][i, j, k] is the the $q^\beta$-coefficient of $PD(v_i) \ast PD(v_j)$ localized at $v_k$, where $v_i, v_j, v_k$ represent the fixed points with indices $i,j,k$, respectively, and $PD$ represents the equivariant Poincaré dual (cf. fixed point basis).

 Optional arguments: